 A product of the Seventies, born in the Sixties, Sam has been working with food since the Eighties.
 In the Nineties she became the licensee of the historic Grace Darling Hotel steering it to multi awarding-winning victory – including a coveted Chef’s Hat – for eight years.

 A passionate entrepreneur, she founded her globally recognized business Gowings Food Health Wealth in 2000, which provides culinary and marketing solutions to the wellness industry.
 Sam transplanted herself from the gritty inner Melbourne suburb of Collingwood to lush Byron Bay in 2008 to further her holistic study, research, and to surf the pristine waters of the north coast.
-She is currently the Head Chef and Nutritionist at Cabarita Ocean Health Retreat, NSW.

 Sam holds a Diploma of Health Science Nutrition, is a member of the Australian Traditional Medicine Society, and is one of the inaugural cohort to partake in the Le Cordon Bleu Master of Gastronomic Tourism degree launched in 2012.
 When she’s not in the kitchen or the ocean, she mentors likeminded whippersnappers who have a yearning for all things well and healthy in business.